FriedJannik/basyx-java-server-sdk/README.md

 Everyone interacting in BaSyx and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the BaSyx [code of conduct](https://github.com/eclipse-basyx/basyx-java-server-sdk?tab=coc-ov-file#readme).

+## Development Container
+For development, we provide a development container setup that can be used with Visual Studio Code or IntelliJ.
+It starts all necessary services and provides a development environment with all necessary tools needed to build BaSyx.
+VS Code will automatically detect the devcontainer configuration and ask you to open the project in the container.
+For IntelliJ, you open the dev container configuration in the IDE.
+The docker-compose file for the development container is located in the .devcontainer directory.

 ## License

 BaSyx is released under the [MIT License](https://opensource.org/licenses/MIT).